typelevel/skunk/modules/docs/src/main/paradox/tutorial/Query.md

 - The first type argument for our `Query` type is `Void`, which means this query has no parameters.
 The second type argument is `String`, which means we expect rows to be decoded as `String` values (via our `varchar` decoder).

 @@@ note
-Queries and Command types are usually inferrable, but specifying a type ensures that the chosen encoders and decoders are consistent with the expected input and output Scala types.
+Query and Command types are usually inferrable, but specifying a type ensures that the chosen encoders and decoders are consistent with the expected input and output Scala types.
 For this reason (and for clarity) we will always use explicit type annotations in the documentation.
 @@@

 The query above is a *simple query*.